-Expectations are high in Baltimore that the Ravens can regroup in the offseason and recapture the AFC North title, which was won by the rival Pittsburgh Steelers yet again.
-However, another bitter rival in the Cincinnati Bengals always seek to spoil the fun.
+Expectations are high in Baltimore that the Ravens can hang on to the AFC North title in 2019, an accolade they were able to accomplish this year.
+However, bitter rivals in the Pittsburgh Steelers and the Cincinnati Bengals always seek to spoil the fun.
 Some of the greatest players to ever wear a Ravens jersey include Ray Lewis, Ed Reed, Jonathan Ogden, Terrell Suggs, and Jamal Lewis.